-Jay Bilas joined ESPN in 1995, and provides expert color commentary courtside on college basketball games and as an analyst for ESPN’s College GameDay and college basketball studio shows.
+Jay Bilas joined ESPN for the 1994-95 season, and provides expert color commentary courtside on college basketball games and as an analyst for ESPN’s College GameDay and college basketball studio shows.
 Bilas also writes for ESPN.com, and contributes numerous reports to ESPN’s SportsCenter and ESPNEWS.
 Since 2003, Bilas has provided in-depth player scouting and analysis for ESPN’s coverage of the NBA Draft.

 In 2007 and 2008, Bilas was nominated for an Emmy as Outstanding Studio Personality, and in 2008 Bilas was honored by the U.S. Basketball Writers Association (USBWA) for the Best Column of the Year.
 Sports Illustrated has twice named Bilas the best analyst in college basketball.

 A prep All-American from Los Angeles, Calif., the 6-7 Bilas was a four-year starter at Duke under Mike Krzyzewski from 1982-86.
 As an undersized center, Bilas scored 1,062 points, grabbed 692 rebounds, and helped lead Duke to the 1986 ACC Championship and NCAA Championship game.
 Bilas’ 1986 Duke team still holds the NCAA record for the most wins in a single season with 37.

 While a player at Duke, Bilas was one of only two student-athletes in the nation appointed to the NCAA’s Long-Range Planning Committee, and served from 1984-86.
 He appeared on CBS’s Face the Nation in 1985 to discuss academics and athletics and was a panelist, along with Howard Cosell, John Underwood and Dr. Harry Edwards, on the prestigious 1986 National Sports Forum.